Michael-Wojdak/bug_observations/index.md

 layout: home
 ---

-Welcome to bug site
+# Welcome to my Bug Observations Website

-Contains images of all the interesting insects, spiders, millipeds, etc. that I have seen.
+Contains images of all the interesting insects, spiders, etc. that I have seen.

-Identifications may be incorrect

-Also my spelling is terrible
+I am not a bug expert, so while I try to identify every image, those ids may be incorrect.
+It is also unlikely that I will be able to keep everything up to date with the most recent reclassifications or renamings.